tomchavakis/nuget-license/README.md

 # Nuget License Utility [![Build Status](https://travis-ci.com/tomchavakis/nuget-license.svg?branch=develop)](https://travis-ci.com/tomchavakis/nuget-license.svg?branch=develop) [![NuGet](https://img.shields.io/nuget/v/dotnet-project-licenses.svg)](https://www.nuget.org/packages/dotnet-project-licenses)

+> :warning: **This project seems to be abandoned**: The original author of this project has not shown up in quite some while.
+Therefore it's impossible to move forward with it (even though there are people that do have write access to the repository.
+There has been a rewrite of the project that provides similar functionality.
+Please check it out here: https://github.com/sensslen/nuget-license.

 A .net core tool to print the licenses of a project.
 This tool support .NET Core and .NET Standard Projects.